-The infant and toddler consumer products industry is highly competitive.
-The Company competes with a variety of distributors and manufacturers (both branded and private label), including large infant and juvenile product companies and specialty infant and juvenile product manufacturers, on the basis of quality, design, price, brand name recognition, service and packaging.
+The infant, toddler and juvenile consumer products industry is highly competitive.
+The Company competes with a variety of distributors and manufacturers (both branded and private label), including large infant, toddler and juvenile product companies and specialty infant, toddler and juvenile product manufacturers, on the basis of quality, design, price, brand name recognition, service and packaging.
 The Company's ability to compete depends principally on styling, price, service to the retailer and continued high regard for the Company's products and trade names.